dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 _The class '{0}' can't be implemented outside of its library because it's a final class._

+_The class '{0}' can't be used as a mixin superclass constraint outside of its library because it's a final class._

 _The mixin '{0}' can't be implemented outside of its library because it's a base mixin._